TianyuTerry/RedWood/README.md

 # RedWood

 Data Analysis Project for RedWood Dataset

-Commit these two files for every update:
+Files to look at:

 1. Writeup file: project1_writeup.Rmd

+This is the file generating the final report and has the cleanest code possible.

-2. Code file: project1_code.Rmd
+2. Code Development file: project1_code.Rmd

+This is the file used for development and contains almost all the code.